Diversity Council

 We looked at some of the learning resources we have in school, particularly books, to make sure they have good representation.
 Now, each classroom has a 'Reading Tree' with more diverse books and there is a Diversity Council recommendation section in our library.

-If you have any ideas about diversity or inclusion then please speak to your class council member and we will bring your ideas to our meetings.
+If you have any ideas about how our school resources could better promote diversity or inclusion, then please speak to your class council member and we will bring your ideas to our meetings.

 House Name Change

-Following our big project to change some of our class names last year, The Diversity Council have been working hard on changing our House names too.
+Following our big project to change some of our class names, The Diversity Council worked hard to change our House names too.

 The children felt that although the previous House names – Scott, Shackleton, Cook and Franklin - tied in with the theme of ‘discovery’, they didn’t represent our school community in terms of diversity and values.

 Each class voted for their top three ideas.
-In first place – the idea that will become our new House names is: Gemstones!
+In first place – the idea that became our new House names was: Gemstones!

-Each colour house will be represented by a different gemstone as follows:
+Each colour house is now represented by a different gemstone:

 Red - Garnet